DanielSalamon/DanielSalamon/README.md

 ### Hi there, I'm Daniel 👋

-## Currently, I'm a Master student of AI at University of Groningen.
+## Currently, I am working as Machine Learning Engineer.

 ### Connect with me: